Örökrangadó: 2006-

 In 2006, Ferencváros were relegated from the 1st division for the first time in their history, and MTK achieved their 23rd top-flight title, and their most recent, in 2008.
 Ferencváros returned to the top division in 2009, and won their first league title in 12 years in 2016.

 In September 2009 the first Örökrangadó was held in over three and a half years.
-Ferencváros won the fixture 2–1 at Üllői Út.
+Ferencváros won the fixture 2–1 at Üllői út.
 The game saw 9 yellow cards.

 In October 2010 Ferencváros slayed MTK 3–0, in a game where MTK's László Sütő scored two own goals within the first 25 minutes.

 In November 2012 the two teams contested the 200th Eternal Derby.
 Until the 90th minute, the game looked poised to end in a draw, as the score was 2-2.
 However, Sándor Hidvégi and Norbert Könyves proceeded to score two goals in two minutes, winning the game for MTK 4–2 in one of the most clutch Örökrangadó victories in recent memory.

-In March 2014 MTK defeated Ferencváros 3–2 at Hungária Körút.
+In March 2014 MTK defeated Ferencváros 3–2 at Hungária körút.
 The encounter saw 8 bookings, including a red card for Julian Jenner.

 In September 2016 10-men MTK defeated FTC 2–1, with a 90+2 minute goal from Sándor Torghelle, who had received a yellow card just minutes prior.
 The match saw 6 yellow and one red card.

-In 2022, MTK defeated FTC at the Üllői Út for the first time in 20 years, after beating the green and whites 0‐3.
+In 2022, MTK defeated FTC at the Üllői út for the first time in 20 years, after beating the green and whites 0‐3.

 In the 2018–19 Nemzeti Bajnokság I the two clubs met for the first time on 29 July 2018 and the match was won by Ferencváros 1–4.

-In the 2022–23 Nemzeti Bajnokság I season, the derby was not held since MTK were relegated in the previous season; therefore, competed in the 2022–23 Nemzeti Bajnokság II season in which they finished second, thus, they were promoted to the first division.
+In the 2022–23 Nemzeti Bajnokság I season, the derby was not held since MTK were relegated in the previous season; therefore, they competed in the 2022–23 Nemzeti Bajnokság II season in which they finished second, thus, they were promoted to the first division.

-On 30 September 2023, Ferencváros beat 6–1 MTK at the Hidegkuti Stadion after one season without the derby.
+On 30 September 2023, Ferencváros beat 6–1 MTK at the Hidegkuti Stadium after one season without the derby.

 On 1 November 2025, Keane-led Ferencváros beat MTK 4–1 at their home stadium.
 Gartenmann scored first followed by Szalai, Varga, and B. Nagy.
-The only MTK goal was scored by Ferenváros player Cadu as an own goal.
+The only MTK goal was scored by Ferencváros player Cadu as an own goal.

-The two teams have met in over 200 league games, with Ferencváros winning 93 "Eternal Derbies", and MTK being victorious on 77 occasions, the most leaguevictories against FTC by any Hungarian team.
+The two teams have met in over 200 league games, with Ferencváros winning 93 "Eternal Derbies", and MTK being victorious on 77 occasions, the most league victories against FTC by any Hungarian team.